 Accounts receivable consists primarily of receivables from vendors for certain promotional programs, magazine advertising and other miscellaneous receivables and are presented net of any allowances for doubtful accounts.
 Vendor receivable balances are generally presented on a gross basis separate from any related payable due.
 Allowance for doubtful accounts is calculated based on historical experience and application of the specific identification method.
-Allowance for doubtful accounts totaled approximately \$0.2 million and less than \$0.1 million as of September 30, 2017 and 2016, respectively.
+Allowance for doubtful accounts totaled approximately \$0.1 million and \$0.2 million as of September 30, 2018 and 2017, respectively.